-I. Policy Deployment Process - 300 points total
+Policy Deployment Process 300 points total

-A policy deployment system details the "management system" strategy and "human and organizational development" system of a plant or organization as a means to achieve desired business results in terms of safety, morale, quality, cost, and delivery.
+A policy deployment system details the management system strategy and human and organizational development system of a plant or organization as a means to achieve desired business results in terms of safety, morale, quality, cost and delivery.

-Management System - 150 points
+Management System 150 points

-Issues to be addressed include (but are not limited to) the following:
+Issues to be addressed include, but are not limited to, the following:

-- Describe your plant's policy deployment process (such as Hoshin Kanri Planning, Strategic Planning, etc.). - Describe your management approach to achieve the defined policy goals and strategies. - What is the scope and level of the plant's cascading policy goals, strategies, and action plans for both the "shop floor" and the "front office"? - Describe your plant's continuous improvement program to achieve the Policy Deployment plan. - Outline the role and relationship of management and all associates in achieving the company's goals and objectives. - Explain how you utilize Standard Work in your management approach. - Describe your system of outlining expectations and follow-up with all plant and site personnel.
+- Describe your plant's policy deployment process, such as hoshin kanri planning, strategic planning, etc. - Describe your management approach to achieve the defined policy goals and strategies. - What is the scope and level of the plant's cascading policy goals, strategies and action plans for both the shop floor and the front office? - Describe your plant's continuous improvement program to achieve the policy deployment plan. - Outline the role and relationship of leadership and all associates in achieving company goals and objectives.